OwnTheDayIO/otdda/README.md

-# otdda
+# OwnTheDay-DApp
-Own the Day - Dapp
+Decentralized App for OwnTheDay